Paragard Lawsuit Update - August 2022

 The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Paragard Lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-If you or a loved one was injured by Paragard IUD adverse events, you should contact our law firm immediately for a free case review.
-You may be entitled to a settlement by filing a suit and we can help.
+If you or a loved one was injured by Paragard IUD adverse events, you should contact a Paragard Lawyer immediately for a free case review.
+You may be entitled to a settlement by filing a suit and our dangerous drugs lawyers can help.